A Brexit House Price Crash?

 If you’re struggling to sell at the moment, our advice is to stay calm, ignore all media-led hysteria and play close attention to the real facts.

-Where possible, despite the current delay and political wrangling, you may choose to wait and see how things play out.
+Where possible, despite the seemingly endless delays, you may choose to wait and see how things play out.

 Think of it as a rising and falling tide on which all houses are floating together.